 Professor Humphreys holds a BSc in human biology from the University of British Columbia, a Doctor of Chiropractic from CMCC and a PhD in medical education from the University of Southampton, UK.
 His research interests include clinical outcome studies for low back and neck pain as well as fMRI studies investigating changes in brain activation in back pain patients.

 Dr Peterson has worked as a chiropractic radiologist and educator in 4 different countries.
-She currently holds 2 positions in Switzerland: Professor and researcher, Department of Radiology, Orthopaedic University hospital Balgrist; and Professor in the Chiropractic Medicine Programme, Faculty of Medicine, University of Zürich.
+She held faculty positions in Switzerland as a researcher, Department of Radiology, Orthopaedic University hospital Balgrist; and in the Chiropractic Medicine Programme, Faculty of Medicine, University of Zürich.
 She is the recent past Director of the accredited full-time post-graduate programme for chiropractors in Switzerland.
 She has published numerous research studies in a variety of journals including ‘Spine’, European Spine Journal, ‘American Journal of Roentgenology’, ‘JMPT’ and ‘Skeletal Radiology’.
 She is currently Vice President of the European Council on Chiropractic Education.

 After completing five years at the Welsh Institute of Chiropractic, Sumaya was awarded a distinction in her Masters of Chiropractic degree.
 She won the award for leadership in her year, which led her onto the Leadership Development Programme with Teach First through University College London.
 Sumaya is currently working towards a Post-Graduate Diploma in Education, whilst teaching science to secondary school children in London.
 Her mission is to help close the educational gap, so all young people regardless of their background, are given the same opportunities to reach their full potential.